Maelstrom: The Battle for Earth Begins: The Hai-Genti

 The Hai-Genti are aliens who come to Earth in the middle of the struggle between the Ascension and Remnants.
 They use no mechanical units, and are a race of bio-constructs, each engineered for a specific purpose.
 The invasion is led by Mammon, and is overseen by a being known as the Overseer.
 The Hai-Genti are all biological, and as such have no vehicles or transport systems.
 Bases consist of only three buildings, an Inception Spore, a Biomass farm, and a Mutagen Pump.
 The Hai-Genti have no shields, and can regenerate in water.
 The Hai-Genti harvest only two resources, namely Biomass and Mutagen.

 Unlike the other two factions, the Hai-Genti do not have multiple base structures, nor are there separate facilities for constructing infantry and vehicles.
 All units are spawned from eggs, which are called down by Inception Spores, which also act as the primary research centre.
 These eggs can then hatch into any one of a variety of units, depending on its size.

 Biomass is harvested by constructing biomass farms on top of survivor compounds, which can also create Bio-thralls; units which can be sacrificed inside an egg, resulting in a stronger hatched creature.
 Biomass can also be harvested from enemy and friendly corpses.

 Mutagen acts as the equivalent to the water resource, and also behaves as a healing agent in any water into which it is pumped.
 Unlike other factions, Mutagen pumps when constructed over water stations, flood the land, while healing any aliens swimming in its waters.

 The Inception Spore can be evolved/upgraded, allowing for more eggs, which improve in size and Thrall capacity, as well as providing access to more upgrades.
 The inception spore at last evolved stage (called the elder spore) can call down an extremely powerful melee unit called the titan, however this costs a lot of water and biomass.

+Enhanced Version

+Maelstrom: The Battle for Earth Begins Enhanced was released for Windows on February 6, 2026.